ordercloud-api/ordercloud-javascript-sdk/docs/Specs.md

 <a name="UpdateOption"></a>
 # **UpdateOption**
-> SpecOption UpdateOption(specID, optionID, option)
+> SpecOption UpdateOption(specID, optionID, specOption)